 Need help NOW?
 Get a Local Air Conditioning Pro Fast!

 Several different kinds of problems can occur with a central air-conditioning system.
+These are some of the most common ones that we discuss below:

-• Doesn’t work at all
+• AC not working at all

-• Drips or leaks water
+• Air conditioner drips or leaks water

-• Makes strange noises
+• Air conditioner makes strange noises

 Although some central air conditioner repairs must be handled by a qualified air-conditioning repair person, in this article we’ll look at how you can handle simple repairs and maintenance yourself.

-If your central air conditioner doesn’t go on automatically when the thermostat signals the need for cooling, it’s quite likely that the thermostat isn’t working properly or the unit is receiving electrical power.
+If your central air conditioner doesn’t go on automatically when the thermostat signals the need for cooling, it’s likely that the thermostat isn’t working properly or the unit is not receiving electrical power.
 Before you do anything else, be sure the thermostat is set to COOL and its temperature setting is well below the ambient temperature.

 Then do the following: